divya-r-kamat/End-to-End-MachineLearning/Visualization/README.md

 ## Design principles for Data Visualization

+When we design graphs (and anything in general), we need design principles to guide us.
+Design principles help us in two ways:

+- They generate design options.
+- They help us choose among those options.

+One design principle is familiarity.
+For example, if we need to visually present a frequency distribution, familiarity gives us a few options: a histogram and a box plot (let's assume our audience is only familiar with these two).
+Our audience, however, is more familiar with histograms, so we choose a histogram for our presentation.

+The next design principle has to do with maximizing data elements on a graph.
+Generally, a graph has three elements:

+- Data elements: the numbers and the categories visually represented and the relationships between them.
+- Structural elements: the axes, the ticks, the legend, the grid, etc.
+- Decorations: extra colors, shapes, artistic drawings etc.

+Maximizing the data elements ensures the audience's attention is on the data — not on structure or decorations.

 Matplotlib has two interfaces:

 - A functional interface: we use functions to create and modify plots.